libialany/pdf-multer/README.md

 Instructions

-    contributes with new project ideas focused on web app and processing of pdf files.In the __improvements_ideas__ folder.
+    contributes with new project ideas focused on web app and processing of pdf files.

+    In the __improvements_ideas__ folder.